Your cart

 5.2.
 Disinfect the Wound

-An important step in the treatment for mat burn is to disinfect the wound with medically approved antibacterial ointments or creams for preventing any possible complication.
+An important step to treat the mat burn is to disinfect the wound with medically approved antibacterial ointments or creams to prevent any possible complication.

 5.3.
 Apply Burn Cream

-If you don’t have vulnerable skin caused by mat burn, you can instantly apply a burn cream to avoid further infection or any competition.
+If you don’t have vulnerable skin caused by mat burn, you can instantly apply a burn cream to avoid further infection.
 Sometimes, a practitioner may have developed infections caused by mat burns, it can take a few days to recover.
-If you apprehend any sign of infection, consult your Doctor.
+If you apprehend any sign of infection, consult your doctor.

 5.4.
 Use Sterile Gauze